 Bit 0: Enable Temperature Logging (ETL).
 To set up the device for a temperature-logging mission, this bit must be set to logic 1.
-The recorded temperature values start at address 1000h.
+To successfully start a mission, ETL or EHL must be 1.
+If temperature logging is enabled, the recorded temperature values are always stored starting at address 1000h.